Generic Name: flurbiprofen (FLUR-bi-PROE-fen)

 Preventing a decrease in pupil size during surgery.
 It may also be used for other conditions as determined by your doctor.

-Flurbiprofen drops is a nonsteroidal anti-inflammatory drug (NSAID) eye drop.
+Flurbiprofen drops are a nonsteroidal anti-inflammatory drug (NSAID) eye drop.
 It works by blocking a certain substance that causes inflammation (redness, swelling, and irritation).

 Do NOT use flurbiprofen drops if: